The Amazing Life and Adventures of Poppa Neutrino

 Betsy Terrell was Poppa Neutrino's fourth wife.
 With her, he formed a jazz and rhythm and blues band called the Flying Neutrinos during the 1980s.
 All of them were self-taught musicians and members of the family.
 They performed on the streets around the world.
 The Flying Neutrinos were a regular feature with a circus in Mexico for a period of time.
-The group of four children and two adults became good at playing their music in the street.
+The group of five children and four adults became good at playing their music in the street.
 During a period of 30 days in New York City, the group was able to make over $10,000 playing at various places in the subway system.
 Two of his children are currently involved with music as professionals.
 Ingrid Lucia is a well-known singer in the New Orleans area.
 Todd Londagin is part of a popular swing band in New York.

 Poppa Neutrino had a love of building rafts.
 One of his children likes to share a story of how he built a raft in a New York City apartment where he lived.
 Once it was completed, he was unable to get it out of the apartment because it was too large.
 He was able to convert an abandoned barge into a paddle-wheel houseboat.
 It was called Town Hall.
 This became a traveling home for the Flying Neutrinos band.
 In August 1991, this raft was used to move the family from Massachusetts to New York City.
 It was eventually anchored on the Hudson River in Manhattan at Pier 25.
 On May 8, 2000, Town Hall was destroyed by the Hudson River Park Trust.